Sydney Richmond Burleigh

-Sydney Richmond Burleigh (July 7, 1853 – February 25, 1931) was an American artist, known primarily for his watercolors but also for his oil paintings, drawings, illustrations, and building and furniture designs.
+Sydney Richmond Burleigh (July 7, 1853 – February 26, 1931) was an American artist, known primarily for his watercolors but also for his oil paintings, drawings, illustrations, and building and furniture designs.

 Biography

-He was born in Little Compton, Rhode Island, a descendant of the Pilgrim William Bradford.
+Sydney Richmond Burleigh was born on July 7, 1853, in Little Compton, Rhode Island, a descendant of the Pilgrim William Bradford.
 In 1875, he married Sarah Drew Wilkinson (1851–1952) and, with her encouragement and wealth, became a full-time artist.
 He studied in Paris with Jean-Paul Laurens from 1876 to 1880 and then returned to Rhode Island, where he spent most of his life.

 Burleigh rose to national prominence after receiving a bronze medal at the St. Louis Exposition in 1904 and an open prize from the Buffalo Society of Artists in 1913.
 He exhibited regularly at the Boston Art Club, the Providence Art Club, as well as the National Academy of Design, the Pennsylvania Academy of the Fine Arts, and the Newport Art Museum.

 He also worked as an illustrator and collaborated with writer William Henry Frost on several children’s books.